jack-valko/Zabbix-Meraki-Discovery/README.md

 ![Import Image](https://github.com/jack-valko/Zabbix-Meraki-Discovery/raw/main/zabbix-meraki-template-import.jpeg)

-If any errors appear, congratulations!
-You have an install I have not tested.
-[Please file a bug.](https://github.com/jack-valko/Zabbix-Meraki-Discovery/issues/new)

 ## Zabbix 5.4 Install
 1. Download Zabbix-Meraki-Discovery.xml from this repo
 2. In the Zabbix UI, navigate to Configuration > Templates.
 Click Import.